Shaina-Z/Git-Cookin-/egdd.md

 \#\# Story (Brief)

-\-You just got a job at a new restaurant and you want to make sure you keep your job.
+\-You just got a job at a new restaurant, and you want to make sure you keep your job.
 Move fast through the restaurant using git commands, ensuring quality service at Hungry Bytez.

 ## Storyboarding
 ./assets/<Storyboard1.jpg>